kasukur/auto-scale-ec2-using-sqs/README.md

 ### Step 8.
 Create a Launch Template

-We can use Launch template or Launch Configurations.
-Launch Template are preferred over Launch Configurations as we can have different versions of the template.
-Also we can't modify a launch configuration after we have created it.
+We can use a Launch Template or Launch Configurations.
+Launch Template is preferred over Launch Configurations as we can have different versions of the template.
+Also we can't modify a Launch Configuration after we have created it.

-Create a launch template that will be used by the Auto Scaling group.
-The launch template defines what the instances are and how they are created.
+Create a Launch Template that will be used by the Auto Scaling group.
+The Launch Template defines what the instances are and how they are created.

 1. Navigate to EC2 > Instances > Launch Templates.
-2. Create a new template, and call it `AutoScale-SQS` for the name.
+2. Create a new template, and name it `AutoScale-SQS`.
-3. Select `Provide guidance to help me set up a template that I can use with EC2 Auto Scaling`
-4. Search for `AMI`, and pick the `Amazon Linux`.
+3. Search for `AMI`, and pick the `Amazon Linux`.
-5. Set the instance type as `t2.micro`.
+4. Set the instance type as `t2.micro`.
-6. Select `key pair` you created earlier.
+5. Select `key pair` you created earlier.
-8. Select the `MyIPSSH-SG` security group you created earlier.
+6. Select the `MyIPSSH-SG` security group you created earlier.
-9. Expand Advanced Details, and select `EC2InstanceRoleForSQS` Role under **IAM instance profile**.
+7. Expand Advanced Details, and select `EC2InstanceRoleForSQS` Role under **IAM instance profile**.
-10. Paste the following script under **User data**.
+8. Paste the following script under **User data**.
-    * Note: These are commands to install jq, aws cli, copy scripts from S3 bucket and executes receiveMessages.sh.
+    * Note: These are commands to install jq, AWS CLI, copy scripts from the S3 bucket and to execute receiveMessages.sh.
-10. Click Create Launch Template.
+9. Click Create Launch Template.
-11. Click **View Launch templates**.
+10. Click **View Launch templates**.

 **User data**